Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC12326686/

-• Population: Placebo-controlled LLLT trials in knee OA.
+• Population: Placebo-controlled LLLT trials in knee osteoarthritis.

 6. Lourinho I., et al. LLLT in adults with rheumatoid arthritis — systematic review & meta-analysis (2023)